Legion2/ritam/cli/README.md

 ## Examples
 Get all resources of a CRC Model Type:
 `ritam get application-templates`

 Or get a specific CRC Model by name:
 `ritam get devices device1`

+The apply command is idempotent, it creates or updates a CRC Model.
+To apply a CRC Model definition file call:
+`ritam apply application-templates my-application-template.yaml`

 Delete a CRC Model:
-`ritam delete application-templates temperature-app` The deletion is asynchronous, to wait for its completion use the `--wait` or `-w` option:
+`ritam delete application-templates temperature-app`

+The deletion is asynchronous, to wait for its completion use the `--wait` or `-w` option:
 `ritam delete application-templates temperature-app -w`

 ## Build the CLI